 Do Continuous Glucose Monitors Replace Glucose Meters Completely?

-As compelling as it might seem, you shouldn’t get rid of your glucose meter after getting a CGM.
-That’s because it can still play a huge role in your treatment plan.
+As compelling as it might seem, you shouldn't get rid of your glucose meter after getting a CGM.
+That's because it can still play a massive role in your treatment plan.

-With a CGM attached to your body, you still use a glucose meter to verify the readings, especially if they show out-of-range results.
+With a CGM attached to your body, you still need to use a glucose meter to verify the readings, especially if they show out-of-range results.

-Even without any raised concerns, you may need to check the CGM itself.
-So, a quick blood check on a standard glucose meter tells you if it’s working properly.
+Even without any raised concerns, you may need to check the CGM.
+A quick blood test on a standard glucose meter tells you if it's working correctly.

 Do Insulin Pumps Have Continuous Glucose Monitors?

 Many people with diabetes use insulin pumps as a replacement for multiple daily injections therapy.
-Basically, an insulin pump provides precise insulin doses through a cannula over your day.
+An insulin pump provides precise doses through a cannula over your day.

-Most insulin pumps don’t measure glucose levels, nor do they provide insulin automatically.
-As a pump user, you still need to program and adjust it for proper dosage.
+Most insulin pumps don't measure glucose levels or provide insulin automatically.
+As a pump user, you still need to program and adjust the pump for proper dosage.

 In all cases, you can find many insulin pumps that connect to your glucose meter or CGM and work in calibration with them.